anthonyzorilla/tsr/wp-content/plugins/modern-events-calendar-lite/readme.txt

 ><strong>Brian Jackson on Kinsta Blog</strong>

 == Some New Features ==
-*   **Shortcode For Page Builders** - A shortcode which is fully compatible with your Page Builders including: Elementor, Divi Builder, Visual Composer, King Composer
+*   **Shortcode For Page Builders** - A shortcode which is fully compatible with your Page Builders including: Elementor, Divi Builder, Visual Composer, King Composer and Beaver Builder
 *   **Schema Ready** - Event Schema markup to a single page and shortcodes, recommended for SEO
 *   **A particular day of month** - Adding a repeat for a particular day in month, for example, the last Tuseday of the month, with the ability to be a never ending event
 *   **Search Bar shortcode** - Place the shortcode in any page you want and the result of the search will be the events along with all their features.